 Another great reminder when fly fishing for trout in a river that holds steelhead – Be ready for the Possibility of the Tug.
 I want to thank Doug again for the first success story post.
 Leave a comment below or send me a message here if you have a steelhead story to share.

-Click the green button below if you like this type of post and want more like it delivered to your inbox!
+Sign up for our newsletter below if you like this type of post and want more like it delivered to your inbox!